rootofminus1atu/service-nexus/README.md

 - [ ] maybe optimize /cats/random to do some fetches at the same time

 - [ ] double check how to clone ClientWithKeys in an Arc-y way

+- [ ] clean up the supabase struct